elenderg/PAL-1000/instruções de compilação.md

 `If the term's variable is nil, abort with "I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`

-`If the type can be reduced to "_pointer", put the type's target type into the type.`
+`If the type can be reduced to "pointer", put the type's target type into the type.`

 `If the type is nil, abort with "There's no '" then the name then "' field in a '" then the term's type's name then "'." and the rider; exit.`